TheMarvelous-1/Azure-Cloud-SOC/README.md

 - Virtual Network (VNet)
 - Network Security Group (NSG)
-- Virtual Machines (2 windows, 1 linux)
+- Virtual Machines (2 Windows, 1 Linux)
-- Log Analytics Workspace
+- Log Analytics Workspace with KQL Queries
 - Azure Key Vault
 - Azure Storage Account
 - Microsoft Sentinel
+- Microsoft Defender for the Cloud
+- Windows Remote Desktop
+- Command Line Interface
+- PowerShell
+- NIST SP 800-53 R4
+- NIST SP 800-61 R2

 For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
 The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.